scala-ide/docs/dev/setup/setup.rst

 The first thing you should do is forking the `Scala IDE Git repository
 <http://github.com/scala-ide/scala-ide>`_, that will greatly simplify the process of sengind us
-patches.
+patches (remember to also read about the :ref:`workflow_page` before creating pull requests).

 If you are new to GitHub, `read here to learn how to fork a project
 <http://help.github.com/fork-a-repo/>`_.

-Once you forked the project, simply open a terminal and clone your own fork to download the project's sources.
+After forking the project, simply open a terminal and clone your own fork to download the project's sources.
 The command for cloning the fork should be very close to the following one (mind that you will have to replace *<username>* with your actual Git username).